neondatabase/website/content/docs/guides/neosync-anonymize.md

 To complete the steps in the guide, you require the following:

 - A Neon account and project.
-If you do not have those, see [Sign up for a Neon account](/docs/get-started-with-neon/signing-up).
+If you do not have those, see [Sign up](/docs/get-started-with-neon/signing-up#step-1-sign-up).
 - A source database in Neon.
 This guide uses a source database named `neon-neosync`, which has a `users` table populated with 1000 rows of data.
 To set up this table, see [Generate synthetic data with Neosync](/docs/guides/neosync-generate).
 - A [Neosync](https://www.neosync.dev/) account.